 Ben Pentreath an architectural and urban designer, their interior designer for the Kensington Palace decorating is best known for his classical designs, which is an area of expertise for GSDecorating professional decorators London.
 He’s a man unafraid of the blue palette as can be seen here in this beautiful manor house.

 But does blue work for you?
 Here are a few examples of how blue can look as opulent as a sapphire, and as inviting as the aqua blue sea or as noble at the azure blue colour on flags or coats of arms.

 At GSDecorating professional high-end decorators London, we are guessing the bluebird will fly onto their walls.
 Whilst the delicate pattern of these blue geometric shape would look better on walls the ‘smallest room’ in the apartment…to gaze upon the royal throne!
 While the very cute ‘map’ wallpaper might be in Prince George’s nursery.

 If you would like to find out more about our team of London decorators or you live in the Fulham, Chelsea, Kensington area and are looking for a high-quality, up-market painters and decorators London, then contact us now on the details below – we would be happy to help.

 As UK wide – decorators, painting and decorating contractors London, GS Decorating are used to restaurants, leisure centres, school, clubs, hotels, bars, hospitals, high-end residential, offices, office fit-outs, all in the London area and home counties.

-If you are looking for high quality painters and decorators in West London, please feel free to contact GS Decorating for more information.
-GS Decorating have a successful history of undertaking both residential decorating and commercial painting for clients throughout London.
+If you are looking for high-quality painters and decorators in West London, please feel free to contact GS Decorating for more information.
+GS Decorating has a successful history of undertaking both residential decorating and commercial painting for clients throughout London.
 Decorating London’s residential and commercial properties we are always happy to help with your up-and-coming projects.
 If you’re looking for painters in London contact us now.

 All these wallpapers below are available through GC Johnson Ltd, London.